Robust Optimization with Decision-Dependent Information Discovery: -Adaptability for Problems with DDID

-We emphasize that the size of the MBLP~\eqref{eq:Kadapt_obj_MBLP} in \newpv{Corollary~\ref{cor:Kadapt_obj_MBLP}} is polynomial in the size of the input data for the $K$-adaptability problem~\eqref{eq:Kadapt_obj}.
+We emphasize that the size of the MBLP in Corollary~\ref{cor:Kadapt_obj_MBLP} is polynomial in the size of the input data for the $K$-adaptability problem~\eqref{eq:Kadapt_obj}.
 Note that, contrary to~\cite{Hanasusanto2015}, we require that $\sets X \subseteq \{0,1\}^{N_x}$.
 This is to ensure that we are able to linearize the bilinear terms involving the ${\bm x}$ variables that arise from the dualization step.
+We note that formulation~\eqref{eq:Kadapt_obj_bilinear} and its equivalent MBLP can be augmented with symmetry breaking constraints to speed-up solution, see Section~\ref{sec:symmetry_breaking_general} for details.